 - Water the Arrowwood Viburnum thoroughly to settle the soil and hydrate the roots.

-How can I find Arrowwood Viburnum?
+How can I find arrowwood viburnum?

 Looking to find some for your yard?
 Here are our recommendations for sourcing: